Memorable | One of the Best

-When it came time for breakfast in Hampton Roads, Patrick Evans-Hylton of Hampton Roads magazine and author of the book Popcorn had one strong suggestion of where to go: Doc Taylor's.
+When it came time for breakfast in Hampton Roads, Patrick Evans-Hylton of Hampton Roads magazine and author of the book Popcorn, had one strong suggestion of where to go: Doc Taylor’s.
 We met him there for Ray-Ray sandwiches and sweet potato pecan pancakes and left fully satisfied and hungering for more on the menu: corned beef hash, granola pancakes, French toast, creamed chipped beef and scrapple, not to mention Key lime pie.

 About that Ray-Ray: Ooo-eee is my best description.
 To think of it as a mere breakfast sandwich, which technically it is, would be like thinking of vintage Burgundy as grape juice.
 Built upon a good onion roll, it contains an egg, cheese and your meat of choice, and also a slice of tomato that has been encased in parmesan cheese and grilled so the cheese gets all crunchy-chewy at its edges.
-It no doubt would be good with bacon or andouille sausage, but Patrick clued us in to the chorizo.
+It no doubt would be good with the available bacon or andouille sausage, but Patrick clued us in to the chorizo.
 Made by chef Ray Labuen, this is one serious tube steak – rugged-textured, aggressively spiced, a sensational eye opener and, I suspect, a good hangover cure.

 A beach house that really was a doctor’s office back in 1939 and is now surrounded by commerce, Doc Taylor’s is a fairly spacious place; but you likely will wait for a table to open up.
 If it’s a weekend or summertime, a long wait is guaranteed.
 Most folks don’t seem to mind.
 Cut-rate mimosas and bloody Marys go a long way to ease the pain.